 “Is it a Green Belt project or an Implementation project?”

 We regularly get questions from potential customers asking our opinion on what makes a (good) Green Belt project in preparation for them working on their improvement projects and developing their own capability through our Green Belt programme.

-A project that is focussed on working on a problem where the solution is not known, and identifying the root causes of the problem and then developing and testing solutions to address them before implementation, is alien to them.
+A project that is focused on working on a problem where the solution is not known, identifying the root causes of the problem and then developing and testing solutions to address them before implementation, is alien to them.

 Here are some questions to ask yourself: